LukaLambrecht/ParticleNetSF/README.md

-# Jet mass scale and resolution factors for ParticleNet jets
+# Jet mass scale and resolution scale factors for ParticleNet jets

 ## How to install